 And so, here they are.
-The most valuable lessons I've learned about postpartum exercise, based on my own lived experience, professional training and in-the trenches observations of my clients:
+The most valuable lessons I’ve learned about returning to exercise postpartum, based on my own lived experience, professional training and in-the trenches observations of my clients:

 1) Slow is fast.

 If you’re raring at the gate and jump back into your pre-pregnancy workouts right out of your 6 week check-up, you’re likely to get injured.
 And that means an EVEN slower return to sport.
 Take time to rest, rehab and retrain your body.
+Begin by re-training your breath and re-connecting to your inner core muscles.
 Slowly build back your stability and endurance and then reintroduce load and impact.